Frequently Asked Questions

 Who is eligible?

 First-years, Sophomores and Juniors.
 Summer internships and other postgraduate opportunities for Seniors are also available.
-If you are interested in the Ruhr Fellowship, TUM PREP, and DESY, please consult individual program websites for additional requirements and/or restrictions.
+If you are interested in the Ruhr Fellowship or TUM PREP, please consult individual program websites for additional requirements and/or restrictions.

 Are there in-person internships, and can I go to Germany this summer?

-We expect all internships to be conducted in-person in 2023.
-In 2022, students benefited from both in-person as well as remote internships.
-International travel restrictions, Princeton University’s Covid-19 policies, and planning at the respective host organizations will determine whether international travel and in-person internships will continue in the summer of 2023.
+We expect all internships to be conducted in-person in 2024.
+In 2022 and 2023, students benefited from both in-person as well as remote internships.
+International travel restrictions, Princeton University’s Covid-19 policies, and planning at the respective host organizations will determine whether international travel and in-person internships will continue in the summer of 2024.
 Please consult the University’s Travel Policy for the most up-to-date information regarding permissible travel.

 Are there remote internships?